kestra-io/docs/content/blogs/2023-11-10-enabling-business-in-it.md

 ### Understanding the Implications of Empowerment and Shadow IT

-Empowerment through technology allows business users to act swiftly, addressing their operational challenges without waiting for IT department interventions.
-For example, a sales team might use a low-code platform to quickly build a customer tracking system tailored to their specific needs, bypassing lengthy IT development queues.
+Empowerment through technology allows business users to act swiftly, addressing their operational challenges without waiting for engineers interventions.
+For example, a sales team might use a low-code platform to quickly build a customer tracking system tailored to their specific needs, bypassing lengthy developpers queues.

 The downside to this approach arises when such systems are deployed without IT oversight, potentially resulting in security gaps, data inconsistencies, and regulatory noncompliance.
 These risks are particularly pronounced when sensitive data is involved or when these systems need to integrate with established enterprise IT infrastructure.